 Most skateboarders feel comfortable with 52mm to 54mm with durometer 99A.
 However, choosing a specific diameter and durometer totally depends on what kind of style you enjoy while skateboarding.
 These stats make all the difference as far as quality of your ride is concerned.

 Wheels used with larger skateboarder spins a lot faster.
-For rocking ramps, you can try 55-65mm wheels with durometer of 95 to 100A.
+For rocking ramps, you can try 55-65mm wheels with a durometer of 95 to 100A.
 Many ramp skateboarders use even bigger wheels.
-A few manufacturers like Bones have special formula for their wheels and do not use durometer.
+A few manufacturers like Bones have a unique formula for their wheels and do not use durometer.

 Both/ All Terrain

 When you are aiming to strike a balance between two extremes, you can try 52-60mm wheel size and 95-100A hardness.
 This kind of stats in wheels provides you with a balance between speed and weight.

 Commonly, cruising wheels are not ideal for speed as they are much bigger and softer for riding on rough areas and terrains with a durometer between 78-85A.
 There is another variety of wheels available in the market for cruising such as huge dirt wheels with knobs, but they are not recommended for a skateboard.

 Bearings are little metal rings that are housed inside your skateboard wheels.
 Bearings are rated using ABEC rating standard and range from 1 to 9 but only odd numbers.
 As this rating system was just devised to rate the bearings in machines and not on skateboards, so it is used only used to rate the precision of a bearing.
 The more precise the bearing, the weaker they are.